 The goal of this course is to provide the student with a broad range of information related to electroforming operations that are commonly conducted on a variety of mandrels.

-The objective of the lessons in this course is to prepare students for a certification examination that will provide them with an opportunity to demonstrate their knowledge in electroforming methods, techniques and processes.
-At the conclusion of this course, attendees should have a basic understanding of:
+The lessons in this course will prepare students for a certification examination and the opportunity to demonstrate their knowledge of electroforming methods, techniques and processes.
+At the conclusion of this course, attendees can expect to learn:

 - Objectives and limitations of the electroforming process